 The view is unstoppable from the western edge of mighty Pusch Ridge.
 To the east is The Cleaver, Bighorn Mountain, Table Mountain, and Mount Kimball.
 (THW, photo)

-Gain an up-close perspective on Prominent Point West, The Thumb, and Rosewood Point.
+Gain an up-close perspective on Prominent Point West, The Tombstone, and Rosewood Point.
 See the Rincon Mountains, Santa Rita Mountains, Elephant Head, Baboquivari Peak, and Kitt Peak.
 Below, a couple on the subsidiary peak is looking at the Tucson Mountains and Sombrero.
 Picacho and the Tortolita Mountains are off to the right.
-(THW, photo)

 On the return, one mile below the summit at elevation 3,760 feet, look for the contour trail to Oro Point.
 This small flatiron is well worth the 0.4 mile round trip.